melowntech/workshop/tutorials/gpx-viewer.rst

 Loading a GPX file
 """"""""""""""""""

-In our demo you can just drop GPX file into the map or created canvas panel and loading magic happens.
-How is it done?
-In previous section we have created new panel.
-Now we add event listeners to this panel.
+In our demo you can drop a GPX file into the map or into the panel we just created and the file is loaded magically.
+How is this done?
+In this section we add event listeners to the new panel.

 ::